And welcome back once again to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 Chris Carter did the same thing on the show later on.

-He said, I didn't know that they can't believe he didn't know this.
+I can't believe he didn't know this.

-Can't believe he didn't know this.
+Him can't believe he didn't know this.

 I watched a game.